Disability Discrimination Attorney Albuquerque

 When you think disability bias may be affecting job decisions, it can be tempting either to say nothing or to react in frustration.
 Both employees and employers are usually better served by taking thoughtful, documented steps.
 Timely action preserves options, helps clarify facts, and may support a more efficient resolution, whether that is an internal solution, an agency matter, or litigation.

-Consider taking the following steps if you are facing a disability related workplace issue:
+Consider taking the following steps if you are facing a disability-related workplace issue:

 - Record key events, including dates, participants, and what was said, while details are still clear.